 Vitamins and minerals are a necessary part of your pet’s healthy diet.

 ZiwiPeak is high in protein, made with high quality ingredients, and the label depicts what’s actually in the food.
-Which food would you rather give your dog?
+Between this and the Hills Science Diet Chicken & Barley Entree, which food would you rather give your dog?

 Additional things to keep in mind